mre/mre.github.io.v2/blog/2017-of-boxes-and-trees.md

 ### Making subtrees optional

-The next problem I faced was, that I could not instantiate a tree structure.
+The next problem I faced was that I could not instantiate a tree structure.
 The left and right subtree have the type `Box<Tree>`, but at some point I would need an empty subtree.